penghaolu/judge-my-fashion/README.md

      * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)

 ## Start Frontend
-Open a new terminal and activate your conda environment with `conda activate judgemyfashion`.
-Navigate into `judge-my-fashion/frontend/`.
+Open a new terminal and navigate into `judge-my-fashion/frontend/`.
 From there, run:

     npm install
     npm start